History of Ty-Mawr Farm

-We have lots more information from the 17th and 18th Centuries, when the house was still being used as the court for local disputes.
-In the mid 1600’s, the house was owned by the Williams family, who inherited the house through Thomas Williams’ marriage to Margaret Powell (the last Powell heir).
+We have lots more information from the 17th and 18th Centuries when the house was still being used as the court for local disputes.
+In the mid-1600’s, the house was owned by the Williams family, who inherited the house through Thomas Williams’ marriage to Margaret Powell (the last Powell heir).
 Edward Williams was the Lord of the Manor for numerous court hearings from 1669-1695.
 In 1695, he died without an heir, and so the Manor of Talyllyn was left to his sister Rachel.
 She was married to Joshua Parry, who as the male head of the family became Lord of the Manor.
-Joshua Parry was a descendent of Blanche Parry, who had been in a dispute with Hugh Powell over a hundred years before!
+Joshua Parry was descendent of Blanche Parry, who had been in a dispute with Hugh Powell over a hundred years before!
 A glass wine bottle seal with Joshua Parry’s name on it has been found during excavations here at Ty Mawr.

-Mid 1700s: Richard Davies and Philip de Crespigny
+The mid-1700s: Richard Davies and Philip de Crespigny

 DeCrespigny also owned a lot of land, as well as the huge estate he purchased from Richard Davies.
 De Crespigny and his son Charles Fox Champion de Crespigny were at times the High Sheriff of Breconshire.

-1800 onwards: from mansion to farmhouse
+1800 onwards: from mansion to a farmhouse

-It is probably because of the fact that both Richard Davies and Philip de Crespigny owned land and houses elsewhere that Talyllyn House became less important to them, and de Crespigny leased the mansion as a farm house from 1800 onwards.
+It is probably because of the fact that both Richard Davies and Philip de Crespigny owned land and houses elsewhere that Talyllyn House became less important to them, and de Crespigny leased the mansion as a farmhouse from 1800 onwards.
 A prominent family in the history of the house, the Perrott family, leased the house and farmed the land from 1810.
-From William Perrott the farm passed on to his son Rees Perrott.
+From William Perrott, the farm passed on to his son Rees Perrott.
 In the documents for the sale of the house, from Charles de Crespigny to James Price Gwynne Holford in 1838, the manor is still referred to as the Manor of Llangasty Talyllyn, Croft Y Yarll, and the house as Talyllyn House.
-However on a map showing church tithes (taxes) from 1840, it is now called Great House, or Ty Mawr in Welsh.
+However, on a map showing church tithes (taxes) from 1840, it is now called Great House, or Ty Mawr in Welsh.
 The layout of the house according to this map shows differences to the buildings now.
 This suggests that the old Talyllyn Hosue was still standing.
 In 1842 Rees Perrott had died, and his wife Gladis was now the head farmer, of 186 acres of land according to the census in 1851.
 So from being an estate worth 2000 acres, it had been reduced to 186 acres in just over 50 years.

 From 1861, the tenancy was in the hands of the Jones family.
 The 1881 Census tells us that it had now become “Ty Mawr Farm”.
 In 1887, an Ordnance Survey map of the area, to the scale of 25 inches to one mile, was produced and the structural plan of Ty Mawr can be seen.
 The structure resembles the layout of the buildings today, and so it is clear that the old mansion had been destroyed by this point.
-In 1920, the Jones’ purchased the house, and continued to use it as a farm until they sold it in 1990, their family having been farmers at the house for almost 130 years.
+In 1920, the Jones’ purchased the house and continued to use it as a farm until they sold it in 1990, their family have been farmers at the house for almost 130 years.
 After a brief period of ownership by the Brecon Beacons National Park, it was purchased by Nigel Gervis and Joyce Morgan in 1993.
-The family-run business based here produces traditional and historical building materials, and runs courses in how to use them.
-The historical nature of the business’ produce is in accord with the site’s incredibly rich past.
+The family-run business based here produces traditional and historical building materials and runs courses in how to use them.
+The historical nature of the business’ product is in accord with the site’s incredibly rich past.

 - 1090’s Bernard de Neufmarche bequeathed the Manor of Llangasty Talyllyn to Reginald Walbeoffe.
 There is a Norman motte in a nearby field.